JentleJoe/old-alx-system_engineering-devops/0x00-shell_basics/README.md

 Executable script that displays a current directory contents in a long format

 Executable script that displays current directory contents including hidden files in long format

+Executable script that creates a directory in /tmp/ folder